isabellajade/credit-risk-classification/Credit_Risk/Risk_Analysis_Report.md

 ![Classification Report](../Images/classification_report2.png)

-<sup>The balanced accuracy score of this second model is approximately 99%.
+The balanced accuracy score of this second model is approximately 99%.
 This is also true for the recall, which is 0.99 for both low and high-risk loans.
 This model predicts high-risk loans much better than the first.
-In the confusion matrix we see there were 4 false positives, and 116 false negatives.</sup>
+In the confusion matrix we see there were 4 false positives, and 116 false negatives.

 ## Summary